-The Group applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
-Short term leases are those which have, at the commencement date, a lease term of 12 months or less.
+The Group applies a single recognition and measurement approach for all leases, except for short-term leases are those which have, at the commencement date, a lease term of 12 months or less.
 Leases of low-value assets are those for which the underlying asset, when new, is of low value, the threshold chosen in this respect being EUR 5,000.
 The Group recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.